Trade/other name(s): Adcetris

 - If you have any other medical conditions such as heart disease, congestive heart failure, diabetes, gout, or infections.
 Your doctor may need to monitor you more closely during treatment.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
-This drug might cause problems if either the male or female is taking it at the time of conception or during pregnancy.
-Men and women who will be taking this drug should talk with their doctor about birth control, including what kinds of birth control can be used with this medicine.
+This drug might cause problems if it’s taken at the time of conception or during pregnancy.
 This drug should be used during pregnancy only if the potential benefit is thought to justify the potential risk to the fetus.
+See “Precautions” section.

 - If you are breast-feeding.
 Although no studies have been done, this drug might pass into breast milk and affect the baby.
 Breast-feeding is not recommended during treatment with this drug.